WARNING: Your brain has been hacked. Instructions to follow.

 I never connected it, but I ended up with two responses to deal with what I saw as injustice or unfairness: I would live in my own world in my head, sort of disconnected from a lot of what was going on out there…

 …or sometimes I’d swoop in and fight back.
 And sometimes, I’d cause some collateral damage just like Underdog.
 But it’s the thought that counts, right?
 Besides, I’m a big-picture guy, I can’t be bothered with the details.

 There was this time in 3rd Grade where some boys were making fun of the “special” kids in the hall - only, my sister at home was also “special”.
 I got so mad, I pushed them against the lockers and socked one of them.
 I remember being proud, even as I was explaining what happened to the principal.
-I’m still proud, because some things merit sacrificing blood.
+I’m still proud, because some lessons need to be painted in red.
 I bet that kid still remembers how his face hurt that day!

-As a youngster, I didn’t get a lot of direction; I was what you might call a feral child, so it took me some years to figure out how to channel this fire inside me, which animated me, into more productive means.
+I was what you might call a “feral child”, so it took me some years to figure out how to channel this fire inside me, which animated me, into more productive means.
 And I never thought much about the meaning of the events, circumstances, and choices driven by that fire.
 I just lived every day.

 But I recently went through an exercise with a marketing and branding agency run by a brilliant guy who has become a friend, Eliot Frick, who totes around this amazing brain and runs a branding agency called Bigwidesky.
 In the process of bringing my product idea to the marketplace, Eliot brought me through a process of discovery that connected Underdog, my idealism, the blood I’ve given up and battle scars I’ve collected over the years.